Self-reference

 The ancient symbol Ouroboros, a dragon that continually consumes itself, denotes self-reference.

 Self-reference is a concept that involves referring to oneself or one's own attributes, characteristics, or actions.
 It can occur in language, logic, mathematics, philosophy, and other fields.

 In natural or formal languages, self-reference occurs when a sentence, idea or formula refers to itself.
 The reference may be expressed either directly—through some intermediate sentence or formula—or by means of some encoding.

 In philosophy, self-reference also refers to the ability of a subject to speak of or refer to itself, that is, to have the kind of thought expressed by the first person nominative singular pronoun "I" in English.

 Self-reference is studied and has applications in mathematics, philosophy, computer programming, second-order cybernetics, and linguistics, as well as in humor.
 Self-referential statements are sometimes paradoxical, and can also be considered recursive.

+Indirect self-reference

+Indirect self-reference describes an object referring to itself indirectly.
+For example, "this sentence is false." contains a direct self-reference, in which the phrase "this sentence" refers directly to the sentence as a whole.
+An indirectly self-referential sentence would replace the phrase "this sentence" with an indirect reference; an expression that effectively still referred to the sentence, but did not use the pronoun "this."

+Indirect self-reference can be defined rigorously in terms of cycles in a graph of reference relationships.

+An example of this is the postcard paradox, in which a sentence refers to another sentence which in turn references the original one.

+Indirect self-reference was studied in great depth by W. V. Quine and occupies a central place in the proof of Gödel's incompleteness theorems.